If filing a joint return and all required documents are signed by both taxpayers, only one taxpayer needs to attend the first appointment.

 - Brokerage statements

-- PTR amount received in the current tax year and forms (PTR-1 or PTR-2 last year and this year if available)
+- PTR amount received in the current tax year and form PTR-1 or PTR-2 from last year and this year (if available).
+While we are not completing PTRs this year, we need your base property tax amount to complete your NJ tax return

 - Forms and/or cancelled checks as a record of all Federal and State Taxes Paid in the current tax year including any estimated tax payments